wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[clustering]</code>
                             <span class="badge-required">Required</span>
                             <p>
-                                This config heading groups the parameters that connects the server to a clustered deployment.
+                                This toml header groups the parameters that connect the server to a <a href="../../setup/deployment/deploying_wso2_ei">clustered deployment</a>.
                             </p>
                         </div>
                         <div class="params-wrap">